EMT/wildtime-api/app/config/activities.md

 When you spot a bee visiting a flower, wait and then follow where it goes.
 Be careful to watch where you are going because a bee can reach places more easily than you can.

+You can find more like it over at their <a href="http://www.naturedetectives.org.uk/wildtime/">nature detectives website</a>.

 Thanks to the Woodland Trust for this activity.
-You can find more like it over at their <a href="http://www.naturedetectives.org.uk/">nature detectives website</a>

 ### Shadow Watching